 The national historic site includes year-round tours of Dr. King’s birth home, the church where his father preached – Ebenezer Baptist Church – his and wife Coretta Scott King’s final resting places, the International Civil Rights Walk of Fame and the Visitor Center exhibiting civil rights memorabilia.
 Located on the same block, and also with free admission, is the The King Center where you can see Martin Luther King Jr.’s Nobel Peace Prize on display.

-The Sweet Auburn Historic District reflects the history, heritage and achievements of Atlanta’s African-Americans.
-Auburn Avenue was once dubbed the richest black street in America by FORTUNE magazine.
+Sweet Auburn Historic District reflects the history, heritage and achievements of Atlanta’s African Americans.
+It was named Sweet Auburn by the unofficial mayor, John Wesley Dobbs.
+Auburn Avenue was once dubbed “the richest Negro street in the world” by FORTUNE magazine.

 Parks and Outdoors

 Walking, biking and even fishing at Piedmont Park

 Located just 2 miles from downtown, Piedmont Park is one of the largest green spaces in the city and includes playgrounds for children of varying ages, baseball, soccer and football fields, and public tennis courts.

 - Piedmont Park’s sidewalks are one of many PATH trails for pedestrians, bikers and rollerbladers.
 Other in-town PATH trails include the Westside Trail and the Chastain Park Trail.